windingtree/org.id/README.md

 ## ORGiD Registry

-ORGiD Registry is the core smart contract of the [ORGiD ecosystem](https://orgid.tech).
-It is a list of all organizations and their organizational units.
+ORGiD Registry is the core smart contract of the [ORGiD Ecosystem](https://orgid.tech).
+It is a database of all organizations and their organizational units.
 Its interface allows to retrieve information about all and any organization or unit, as well as create and change them.

 ### Mainnet